litech-io/node-code-tips/README.md

 - 80 characters length
 - tabspace: 2 (With js's callback natures, you don't want to start scrolling horizontally)

+## Structure

+Always have a root file (index.js/app.js/server.js).
+It gives clear guidance to readers as to where to begin.

+`tests`: always have tests for your code, and put them within the tests directory `lib`: holds all library (middlewares, and helpers)

 ## Case Studies

 ### Always use _either_ synchronous or asynchronous in functions.
 Not both.